 The project starting date and duration will be fixed in the Grant Agreement (Data Sheet, point 1).
 Normally the starting date will be after grant signature.
 A retroactive starting date can be granted exceptionally for duly justified reasons - but never earlier than the proposal submission date.

 Project duration: see section 6 above.

 Milestones and deliverables

-The milestones and deliverables for each project will be managed through the Portal Grant Management System and will be reflected in Annex 1 of the Grant Agreement.
+The milestones and deliverables for each project will be reflected in Annex 1 of the Grant Agreement.